robindrost/docs-1/docs/ios-sdk.md

 liveSDK.initialize(streamId: "yourStreamId", completionQueue: .main) { result in
     switch result {
     case .success(let config):
       // 2.
+Create playerOptions
+      let options = playerOptions()
+      options.autoplay = false
+      options.fit = .contain

-Create a player object
+      // 3.
+Create a player object with this playerOptions
-      // (See SDK createPlayer() method below and playerOptions for a full list of supported options) self.player = self.liveSDK.createPlayer()
+      // (See SDK createPlayer() method below and playerOptions for a full list of supported options) self.player = self.liveSDK.createPlayer(options: options)
       if let player = self.player {
-        // 3.
+        // 4.
 Set a UIView for the player to render into.
 (See Player Method setView() method below) player.setView(view: self.playerView)
       }

-      // 4.
+      // 5.
 The player is now ready to play play()

     case .failure(let error):